GET INTO THE SPIRIT AT HOCUS POCUS POPS OCT. 24

+A magical evening awaits at The Cynthia Woods Mitchell Pavilion’s Hocus Pocus Pops featuring the Houston Symphony Oct.
+24 at 7:30 p.m.
 Tickets are $15 for orchestra seating.
-Mezzanine and lawn seating are free courtesy of Anadarko Petroleum Corporation, Huntsman and Woodforest National Bank.
-Tickets are not required for free seating.
-Gates open at 6:30 p.m.
+Mezzanine and lawn seating are free courtesy of H-E-B. Tickets are not required for free seating.
+Gates open at 6 p.m.

-Guests are welcome to have a picnic at their seat or on the hill.
-Keep in mind that beverages cannot be brought into The Pavilion.
-For guests sitting on the hill, lawn chairs will also be provided free for this event!
+Feel free to pack a picnic to sink your fangs into, but keep in mind that outside potions (drinks) cannot be brought into The Pavilion.
+Sitting on the hill?
+Lawn chairs also are provided free for this event!

 Preferred parking is available in the on-site Town Center Garage, located along Six Pines Drive.
 Parking is $5 per vehicle for this and most performing arts events.
 Tickets for on-site parking can be purchased in advance at all Ticketmaster locations and The Pavilion Box Office.
 Guests also may park in any of the five free parking lots on the southwest side of The Pavilion.
 The free, color-coded lots are connected to The Pavilion by corresponding pathways with signs leading across The Waterway.